Are you interested in developing your use of technology to support teaching and learning?

 This is a project based course and there are many opportunities to work collaboratively, share experiences and ideas with fellow participants .
 Activities take place both face to face and online and this is a great opportunity to work together building a community of practice with colleagues who share an interest in technology enhanced learning.

-The next cohort for the PGA in Technology Enhanced Learning (D1) and PGA in Technology Enhanced Learning - Theory and Application (D2) will be running from November 2019.
-Applications are now open.
+The next cohort for the PGA in Technology Enhanced Learning (D1) and PGA in Technology Enhanced Learning - Theory and Application (D2) will take place online the week beginning Monday 22nd March.

-Please contact us if you would like any further information - firstname.lastname@example.org
+Please do contact us if you would like any further information or have any questions - firstname.lastname@example.org

 APP TEL is open to all staff at the University of Warwick who have a role in teaching, development or learning support.
 There are two routes through the PGA - the PGA TEL (linked to descriptor 1 and therefore leading to Associate Fellowship - AFHEA) and PGA TEL Theory and Application (linked to descriptor 2 - leading to Fellowship FHEA).
 Further information about these two routes will be provided at the introduction session or you can discuss your options with the course lead - email@example.com

 Please note: as the programme is project based, participants will need to have the opportunity to develop a technology enhanced learning project.
 If you are unsure that your role offers this potential, please contact us to discuss your situation.